IBRX

 What did the FDA say about ImmunityBio's ANKTIVA promotion?

 The FDA issued an enforcement action stating that ImmunityBio's promotional materials for ANKTIVA were "misleading" because they made efficacy claims not supported by substantial evidence or clinical experience.
-This is a formal regulatory flag, not a routine paperwork issue, and it signals that the company may be overstating ANKTIVA's commercial potential to investors and prescribers.
+This is a formal regulatory flag, not a routine paperwork issue.
+It signals the company overstated ANKTIVA's commercial record to investors and prescribers.

 How much is ImmunityBio diluting shareholders?